BillyDM/awesome-audio-dsp/README.md

 - [`Freeverb`] - An open-source reverb algorithm.
 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.
+- [`Jatin Chowdhury`] - An active blog that explores cutting-edge DSP techniques.

 ## Open Source Plugins & Software
 Reading the source code of real-world projects can give valueable insight into different techniques and solutions people have come up with over the years.